dorony/object-csv/README.md

 assert(peopleFromCSV === IndexedSeq(Person("Doron,y",10,5.5),Person("David",20,6.5)))
 ```

 The order of the columns in the CSV file doesn't matter, we use the header to match each value to the correct constructor argument.
+This allows your files to be more flexible: add columns or change their order, and your code won’t break.

 #Limitations